Weighted colimits of 2-representations and star algebras: Introduction

 It was observed in \cite{Zi} that for any simple transitive $2$-representation $\mathbf{M}$ of $\csym{B}_{n}^{\on{str}}$, there is a distinguished $2$-transformation $\Sigma: \mathbf{C} \rightarrow \mathbf{M}$, i.e. a functor intertwining the $\csym{B}_{n}^{\on{str}}$-actions, from the cell $2$-representation $\mathbf{C}$.
 Further, \cite{Zi} shows that $\Sigma$ sends indecomposable objects to indecomposable objects, possibly identifying certain isomorphism classes of such objects.
-The existence of $2$-representations where any identification occurs (hence, any non-cell simple transitive $2$-representations) was hitherto unknown.
+The kind of potential identification observed there cannot be captured using the more familiar categorical constructions, such as orbit categories and skew group categories.
 Our construction uses the analogy with finite-dimensional algebras: if we instead considered a finite-dimensional algebra $A$ and an $A$-module $C$, given elements $x,y \in C$ we could universally construct a morphism $\varphi$ of modules from $C$, satisfying $\varphi(x) = \varphi(y)$, as the projection $C \twoheadrightarrow C/\langle x - y \rangle$, which is the coequalizer of the diagram $ $.
 It is this latter realization we mimic in the bicategorical setting, replacing the regular module by the (representable) principal $2$-representation $\mathbf{P}$ and, using Yoneda lemma, viewing indecomposable objects $X,Y$ of $\mathbf{C}$ as parallel $2$-transformations from $\mathbf{P}$ to $\mathbf{C}$.
 We then study the bicategorical colimit which universally renders the $2$-transformations {\it isomorphic} (rather than equal).

 This stands in stark contrast with the techniques employed in the theory of fiat $2$-categories, where one heavily relies on $2$-representations obtained from structures internal to the $2$-category whose $2$-representations are studied, such as (co)algebra $1$-morphisms and internal $\on{Hom}$ studied in \cite{MMMT}, whereas our approach uses the structure of the $2$-category of $2$-representations.
 In fact, we need to embed the latter $2$-category into the $2$-category of all $\Bbbk$-linear $2$-functors to the $2$-category $\mathbf{Cat}_{\Bbbk}$ of $\Bbbk$-linear categories, which can be viewed as analogous to the embedding of the category $A\!\on{-mod}$ of finitely generated modules over a $\Bbbk$-algebra $A$, to the category $A\!\on{-Mod}$ of all its modules.